 Suspended-sediment concentrations are determined from samples collected by using depth-integrating samplers.
 Samples usually are obtained at several verticals in the cross section, or a single sample may be obtained at a fixed point and a coefficient applied to determine the mean concentration in the cross sections.
+Samples are collected using standard sampling techniques discussed in TWRI Book 3, Chapter C2, "Field methods for measurement of fluvial sediment".

-During periods of rapidly changing flow or rapidly changing concentration, samples may have been collected more frequently (twice daily or, in some instances, hourly).
+During periods of rapidly changing flow or rapidly changing concentration, samples may have been collected more frequently (twice daily, or in some instances, hourly).
 The published sediment discharges for days of rapidly changing flow or concentration were computed by the subdivided-day method (time-discharge weighted average).
 Therefore, for those days when the published sediment discharge value differs from the value computed as the product of discharge times mean concentration times 0.0027, the reader can assume that the sediment discharge for that day was computed by the subdivided-day method.
-For periods when no samples were collected, daily discharges of suspended sediment were estimated on the basis of water discharge, sediment concentrations observed immediately before and after the periods, and suspended-sediment loads for other periods of similar discharge.
+For periods when no samples were collected, daily loads of suspended sediment were estimated on the basis of water discharge, sediment concentrations observed immediately before and after the periods, and suspended-sediment loads for other periods of similar discharge.
 Methods used in the computation of sediment records are described in the TWRI Book 3, Chapters C1 and C3.
-These methods are consistent with American Society for Testing and Materials (ASTM) standards and generally follow the standards of the International Organization for Standards (ISO).
+These methods are consistent with ASTM Standards and generally follow ISO standards.

 At other stations, suspended-sediment samples were collected periodically at many verticals in the stream cross section.
-Although data collected periodically may represent conditions only at the time of observations, such data are useful in establishing seasonal relations between quality and streamflow and in predicting long-term sediment-discharge characteristics of the stream.
+Although data collected periodically may represent conditions only at the time of observation, such data are useful in establishing seasonal relations between quality and streamflow in predicting long-term sediment-discharge characteristics of the stream.

-In addition to the records of suspended-sediment discharge, records of the periodic measurements of the particle-size distribution of the suspended sediment and bed material are included for some stations.
+In addition to the records of suspended sediment discharge, records of the periodic measurements of the particle-size distribution of the suspended sediment and bed material are included for some stations.

-Laboratory Measurements
+Laboratory

 Sediment samples, samples for biochemical-oxygen demand (BOD), samples for indicator bacteria, and daily samples for specific conductance are analyzed locally.
 All other samples are analyzed in the Geological Survey laboratory in Arvada, Colorado.
-Methods used to analyze sediment samples and to compute sediment records are given in TWRI Book 5, Chapter C1.
-Methods used by the Geological Survey laboratories are given in TWRI Book 1, Chapter D2; Book 3, Chapter C2; Book 5, Chapters A1, A3, A4, and A5.
-These methods are consistent with American Society for Testing and Materials (ASTM) standards and generally follow the standards of the International Organization for Standards (ISO).
+Methods used in analyzing sediment samples and to compute sediment records are described in the TWRI Book 5, Chapter C1.
+Methods used by the U.S. Geological Survey laboratories are given in the TWRI Book 1, Chapter D2; Book 3 Chapter C2; and Book 5, Chapters A1, A3, A4, and A5.
+These methods are consistent with ASTM standards and generally follow ISO standards.